yongler/Peggle-clone/README.md

 Model objects and physics objects that represent them are seperated to provide an abstraction and seperation of code. i.e. the model does not need to know about the physics object representation.

+Models basically represent what the objects are and what they can do, while views handle the rendering to the screen.

+The design is of a facade, where `PeggleGameEngine` acts as the facade of the models and communicates with the views.

 Util or constant class is omitted to show high level design.